-Carl E. Hazlewood received his BFA from the Pratt Institute and his MA from Hunter College.
-He has worked as project consultant, curator, and/or writer for many organizations.
-He co-founded Aljira, A Center for Contemporary Art in Newark, NJ, where he organized the exhibition "Modern Life" with the curator Okwui Enwezor.
-Hazlewood’s project for Aljira, "Current Identities, Recent Painting in the United States," was the prize-winning representative for the United States at the 1994 Bienal International de Pintura in Cuenca, Ecuador.
-That exhibition then traveled to eleven other countries in Latin America.
+He was the co-founder of Aljira: A Center for Contemporary Art (1983-2018) where he organized the exhibition "Modern Life" with the curator Okwui Enwezor.
+Hazlewood’s project for Aljira, "Current Identities, Recent Painting in the United States," was the prize-winning representative for the United States at the 1994 Bienal International de Pintura in Cuenca, Ecuador, which then traveled to eleven other countries in Latin America.

-He has written or contributed to catalogues for The Dorsky Museum, The Ben Shahn Center, William Paterson University, NJ; The Krannert Art Museum at the University of Illinois; the Tang Teaching Museum, Skidmore College, Saratoga, NY, among other public and private institutions.
-Hazlewood taught Art History at New Jersey City University and has been a visiting critic at various institutions.
+He has written or contributed to catalogues for The Dorsky Museum; The Ben Shahn Center, William Paterson University; The Krannert Art Museum, University of Illinois; and the Tang Teaching Museum, Skidmore College among other public and private institutions.
+Hazlewood taught art history at New Jersey City University and has been a visiting critic at various institutions.
 He is currently an associate editor for Nka: Journal of Contemporary African Art, (Duke University) and has written for many other periodicals, including Flash Art International, ART PAPERS Magazine, and NY Arts Magazine.